 Throughout the program, students receive intensive theoretical and practical instruction through lectures, labs, blended and online courses.
 Students are expected to act as simulated patients to learn positioning techniques, as well as interpersonal skills.

 In addition, students gain practical experience in the clinical environment.
 Clinical experiences are located in various hospital sites throughout Vancouver Coastal, Fraser Health and Interior Health Authorities.
-These experiences are designed to promote confidence, competence and professional practise through repetition of the “learn, understand, apply” learning cycle.
+These experiences are designed to promote confidence, competence and professional practice through repetition of the “learn, understand, apply” learning cycle.
 Students continue with their academic studies via concurrent online courses throughout their clinical terms.

 The Medical Radiography program uses a computerized student site-matching program together with student input for the assignment of clinical sites.
 The clinical sites are located in the Interior, Kootenays and Lower Mainland.
 Although students provide input in for determining the location of each clinical experience assignment, there is no guarantee that students will receive their preferred placements.
 Students must acknowledge that one or more of their clinical placements could be at any of our clinical sites located throughout the Province.
 Students must have personal transportation, as not all clinical facilities are easily accessible by public transportation.
 Students are responsible for providing their own transportation and accommodations while on the clinical practicum.